learner57/s15_goyal_data_lecture_notes/README.md

 ##Google's Big Table
 BigTable is a compressed, high performance, and proprietary data storage system built on Google File System, Chubby Lock Service, SSTable (log-structured storage like LevelDB) and a few other Google technologies.
 It is not distributed outside Google, although it underlies Google Datastore, which is available as a part of the Google Cloud Platform.

+Student's Presentations:

+1. twitter count analysis: analysis count by each state, word and time limit.
+Only geotagged, only US and only english words.
+Use of kafka, D3, ,angular, express and twitter stream.
+2. RTD Bus Timer: track location of the bus stop and alert you to wake up when you reach you stop.
+Use of mongo, flask and java. works with gps and mobile devices.
+3. Periscope mapper: use the broadcasting videos to map with the geo location.
+4. Tracking school students: uisng mongo and java, tracking the location of student where he is live while going to shool, with two type of views: school and student.
+5. REACCTING: checking out the emissions per house from kitchen in Ghana counted with the time set.
+Use og java and mongo, googlemaps api.
+6. leaguestats: based on league of legends. use of python, MEAN stack and D3, pull data from game api.
+Use of Hapi. demo shows what time the person is playing the game.
+7. Weather app in CALIFORNIA: use of mongo and ruby on rails and mapbox.